kingsdigitallab/alice-thornton/frontend/posts/blog/2022-11-28-tei-events-thornton-books.md

-    & strength by the bleeding of the Hemorides, which followed every day by seige and was caused by my last travell & torment in Childebirth. which brought me soe low & weake that I fainted allmost every day uppon such occasions...': _Book 1: The First Book of My Life_ , BL MS Add 88897/1, p.
-153.
+    & strength by the bleeding of the Hemorides, which followed every day by seige and was caused by my last travell & torment in Childebirth. which brought me soe low & weake that I fainted allmost every day uppon such occasions...': _Book 1: The First Book of My Life_ , BL MS Add 88897/1, 153.

 [^5]: TEI _Guidelines_ (version 4.5.0), ["Chapter 20: Non-hierarchical Structures"](https://tei-c.org/release/doc/tei-p5-doc/en/html/NH.html)